sallynorthmore/think-climate/src/content/about/index.md

 templateKey: about-page
 title: About us
 profiles:
-  - book: No One Is Too Small to Make a Difference Greta Thunberg
+  - book: No One Is Too Small to Make a Difference
     bookLink: >-
       https://www.penguin.co.uk/books/315/315787/no-one-is-too-small-to-make-a-difference/9780141992716.html
     description: >-